kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

        }
    }

-Where *id* is the internal ID of the administrator.
+Where *id* is the internal ID of the admin.

 Errors
 ------